Spinners/Spin.Swift/README.md

 	return nil
 })

+// or with the short syntax

+let feedback = Feedback<State, Event>(attachedTo: gear, catching: .authorizationIssueHappened, emitting: .checkAuthorization)

 ...
-// create the Check Authorization Spin with this feedback ...
+// then, create the Check Authorization Spin with this feedback ...
 ```